-In order to define the finite multiple polylogarithms, we introduce some ad\'elic rings in a general setting. \begin{definition} Let $R$ be a commutative ring and $\Sigma$ an infinite family of ideals of $R$.
+In order to define the finite multiple polylogarithms, we introduce some adelic rings in a general setting. \begin{definition} Let $R$ be a commutative ring and $\Sigma$ an infinite family of ideals of $R$.
 Then, we define the ring $\mathcal{A}_{n, R}^{\Sigma}$ for each positive integer $n$ by

 Then, $\{\mathcal{A}_{n, R}^{\Sigma}\}$ becomes a projective system by natural projections and we define the ring $\widehat{\mathcal{A}}_{R}^{\Sigma}$ by